mishsonjica-hash/Amanda-Sonjica/README.md

 4. Average Transaction Value Shows Mixed Impact: While several Western Cape stores (S002, S007, S011, S012, S009, S005) saw a decline in average transaction spend — suggesting customers are buying cheaper products or spending less per visit — this was not the case for all stores.
 For example, Store S003 experienced a 10.66% revenue decline despite a 12.25% increase in average transaction value.
 This shows that average transaction value alone does not fully influence the revenue change; the drop in transaction volume remains the dominant factor.

 5. Promo Discount Analysis – "Buy 2 Get 1 Free on Iwisa" Was Effective: The Power Promo run in April 2025 worked and revenue increased by R 7,045.44 and the average basket value rose by R 75.76.
-The promotion also boosted transaction counts, confirming that customers spent more per visit during the promotional period.
-This suggests that targeted discount campaigns can be an effective lever to counteract the declining transaction trends in Western Cape.
+The promotion also increased Transaction count which means customers are spending more per visit during the promotional period.

-6. Product Category Effect – Apparel Is the Growth Leader The Groceries category remains the top revenue contributor (R 495,829.88 in 2024 → R 512,113.53 in 2025), but the Apparel category showed the most significant revenue growth at 14.22% year-over-year.
+8. Product Category Effect: The Groceries category remains the top revenue contributor (R 495,829.88 in 2024 → R 512,113.53 in 2025), but the Apparel category showed the most revenue growth at 14.22% YOY.
 Within Western Cape specifically, the Beverages subcategory generates the highest revenue compared to other categories and subcategories.
 This highlights an opportunity to leverage high-growth categories like Apparel and strong performers like Beverages to drive recovery strategies.

+---

+## 🔍 Recommendations

 ----

+This suggests that targeted discount campaigns can be an effective lever to counteract the declining transaction trends in Western Cape.
+The Buy 2 get 1 free has also increased Transaction count which means customers are spending more than they spend on average per transaction.

 ## 📬 References